Diaphragmatic Hernia in Cats: Causes, Symptoms & Treatment

 Acquired diaphragmatic hernias (also known as diaphragmatic ruptures) are caused by blunt trauma, such as road traffic accidents, falling from a height, or an attack by another animal.
 If blunt trauma causes sudden increased pressure on the abdominal cavity while the glottis (larynx) is closed so that the animal cannot expel air, the abdominal contents are forced under high pressure against the diaphragm, and the diaphragm muscle tears, creating a hole.
 Abdominal organs can then pass into the chest cavity.

 If the hole is small, there might only be a small movement of organs (e.g., part of the liver might enter the chest cavity).
-If the hole is large, multiple organs might move (e.g., liver, stomach, intestines, and the omentum—the sheet of fibrous tissue, created by an infolding of the peritoneum that normally floats around the abdomen).
+If the hole is large, multiple organs might move (e.g., liver, stomach, intestines, and the omentum—the sheet of fibrous and fatty tissue created by an infolding of the peritoneum that normally floats around the abdomen).

 The term diaphragmatic hernia is often used to describe a diaphragmatic rupture, so the terminology is not strictly adhered to in practice.